Power of attorney

 Next, you need to decide who should handle your affairs if you cannot handle them yourself.
 It must be someone over 18 who you trust absolutely and who is still likely to be in good health in your later years.

 It is advisable to appoint at least two attorneys to each LPA.
 For example, many parents choose to give all of their offspring joint Lasting Power of Attorney.
-You can also nominate substitutes in case a nominated attorney dies.
+You can also nominate substitutes in case a nominated attorney dies or is no longer able to act for you.

 Step 3.
 Complete the LPA

-The LPA document follows a strict format.
+The LPA document follows a strict format, and you must use the prescribed forms.
 You must name your attorneys and whether you want them to act together or independently.
 There is also room to specify restrictions and conditions, for instance, when the LPA should come into effect.
-Separate documents must be completed for a personal health and welfare LPA and a property and financial affairs LPA.Step 4: Get certification
+Separate documents must be completed for a Health and Care Decisions LPA and a Financial Decisions affairs LPA.Step 4: Get certification

-As a further measure against abuse, you can request in the LPA that up to five other people are notified if and when the LPA is registered with the Office of the Public Guardian.
-If you do not request notice, you must have two Certificate Providers sign the LPA.Step 6: Put the LPA into effect
+The LPA lists up to five other people who are to be notified when the LPA is registered with the Office of the Public Guardian.
+They have three weeks to raise any concerns.Step 6: Put the LPA into effect

 Once an application for LPA is with the Office of Public Guardian (OPG), it can take around ten weeks to process, though this may vary depending on how many applications the OPG is dealing with.